 You can use the Lifelong Learning Plan withdrawals for you, your spouse, or your common-law partner, but not your children.

-The Registered Retirement Savings Plan (RESP) enables you to save for your children’s education.
+The Registered Education Savings Plan (RESP) enables you to save for your children’s education.

 How Does the Lifelong Learning Plan Work?